 The third annual Global Exhibition Day, coordinated by UFI, the Global Association of the Exhibition Industry, celebrated the exhibition industry and highlighted its positive impact on jobs, business, innovation and local investment across 85 countries and regions on June 6.

 Both Freeman and GES ran activities globally showcasing the broad range of career activities in the industry.
 The International Association of Exhibitions and Events invited its members to travel to Washington, D.C. for a day of advocacy talks with parliamentarians and their staff.
-IAEE’s events were part of their fourth Exhibitions Day, where exhibition professionals and industry members come together to foster relationships and build awareness with federal legislators and other policy influencers on Capitol Hill.
+IAEE’s events were part of their fifth Exhibitions Day, where exhibition professionals and industry members come together to foster relationships and build awareness with federal legislators and other policy influencers on Capitol Hill.